daniel-robotics4/WRO-SuperNova/README.md

 # WRO SuperNova — Complete Assembly and Wiring

-This is the single, canonical assembly guide for the SuperNova robot optimized for PLA printing.
+This is the single, canonical assembly guide for DELTA.
 It covers everything from printing settings to mechanical assembly, wiring to the corrected firmware (ENB → GPIO13 PWM), safety, commissioning and troubleshooting — all in one place so you can follow it end-to-end.

 Use the repo images for reference during assembly:
 - other/Images of the readme/ModuloESP32-DEVKITV1-30pines-min_1_2048x2048.jpg